 - Driving when tired, angry, or emotional

-- Driving under the influence of medications that cause drowsiness, dizziness,
+- Driving under the influence of medications that cause drowsiness, dizziness, or blurred vision

 - Not using a turn signal when turning or changing lanes